mauricio/mauricio.github.com/_posts/2014-12-25-technology-to-learn-for-2015.md

 Most of the courses and books on machine learning I found were about writing algorithms and it definitely felt like I was missing something not understanding the statistics that was actually behind most of them.
 Now that I've been able to build this backbone, I'm going back to the machine learning books and courses.

-But this doesn't mean my statistics days are over, I had to pause [the Data Science specialization](https://www.coursera.org/specialization/jhudatascience/1) right in the middle because I wanted to take the [Introduction to Data Science](https://www.coursera.org/course/datasci) and the [Data Analysis and Statistical Inference](https://www.coursera.org/course/statistics) courses, so now it's time to circle back and finish the last courses at the specialization and do the capstone project.
+But this doesn't mean my statistics days are over, I had to pause [the Data Science specialization](https://www.coursera.org/specialization/jhudatascience/1) right in the middle because I wanted to take the [Introduction to Data Science](https://www.coursera.org/course/datasci) and [Data Analysis and Statistical Inference](https://www.coursera.org/course/statistics) courses (and both were amazing), so now it's time to circle back and finish the last courses at the specialization and do the capstone project.

 My machine learning days will have to live side by side with my continuing statistics education.